jahangir842/video-streaming/ffmpeg-streaming-with-RTSP.md

 ### 6. **Broadcasting to Multiple Clients**

-RTSP servers, like RTSP Simple Server, allow multiple clients to connect and receive the same stream simultaneously.
+MediaMTX servers allow multiple clients to connect and receive the same stream simultaneously.
 This makes RTSP ideal for scenarios like local IP camera setups or IPTV.

 Once the stream is running on the server, any device on the network can open the RTSP stream in VLC or any RTSP-compatible player, as long as they have the correct URL and the RTSP server has enough resources to handle multiple connections.